Ki Teitzei: Deuteronomy chapter 25

-The duty of a brother pursuant to Deuteronomy 25:5–10 to perform a Levirate marriage (yibbum) with the wife of a deceased brother is reflected in the stories of Tamar in Genesis 38:6–11 and Ruth in Ruth 1:5–11, 3:12, and 4:1–12.
+The duty of a brother pursuant to Deuteronomy 25:5–10 to perform a Levirate marriage (יִבּוּם) with the wife of a deceased brother is reflected in the stories of Tamar in Genesis 38:6–11 and Ruth in Ruth 1:5–11, 3:12, and 4:1–12.
 Proverbs 11:1 echoes the teaching of Deuteronomy 25:15–16 that dishonest scales are an abomination to God.

 The Israelites' victory over the Amalekites and the role of Moses, supported by Aaron and Hur in directing the battle's outcome, was recorded in Exodus 17:8–16, but the Exodus narrative does not mention the Amalekites' tactics (reported in Deuteronomy 25:18) of attacking the "faint and weary" at the rear of the Israelites' convoy.
 Exodus 17:14 and Deuteronomy 25:17 both speak of blotting out the memory of Amalek.

 In 1 Samuel 15:1–3, the prophet Samuel conveys the command of God to King Saul to "punish Amalek for what he did to Israel".
 Saul "utterly destroyed" the Amalekites; initially he spared Agag their king, but Samuel killed him later.